Mike Teeter

-Michael Lee Teeter (born October 4, 1967) is a former American football player.
-He played college football as a middle guard for the University of Michigan from 1986 to 1989.
-He played professional football in the National Football League (NFL) as a special teams player for the Houston Oilers in 1993 and 1994.
-He also played during the spring of 1991 as a defensive lineman for the Frankfurt Galaxy in the World League of American Football and appeared in one game for the Minnesota Vikings in the fall of 1991.
+Michael Lee Teeter (born October 4, 1967) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football as a middle guard for the Michigan Wolverines from 1986 to 1989.
+He played in the NFL as a special teams player for the Houston Oilers in 1993 and 1994.
+He also played during the spring of 1991 as a defensive lineman for the Frankfurt Galaxy in the World League of American Football (WLAF) and appeared in one game for the Minnesota Vikings in the fall of 1991.

 Early life

 Teeter was born in Grand Haven, Michigan, in 1967.
 He attended Fruitport High School in Fruitport, Michigan.
 While attending Fruitport High School, he played football at multiple positions and also competed for the track team as a sprinter who could run the 40-yard dash in 4.6 seconds.
 He was the fastest and the strongest player on the Fruitport football team and played on both offense and defense.
 He was later inducted into the Fruitport Hall of Fame.